Demingjm37/Traffic-Office-Database/README.md

    1. Navigate to the directory where you wish to store the resources and PHP for this database.
    2. Place the "create_traffic_office" database script into the directory and launch MySql via command line.
    3. Once in MySql run the following commands:
-    - $> CREATE DATABASE traffic_office;
+   4. bash > CREATE DATABASE traffic_office;
-    - $> USE traffic_office
+   5. bash > USE traffic_office
-    - $> source "path to script"
+   6. bash > source "path to script"
-  4. Now the database should be installed.
+   7. Now the database should be installed.
-  5. An Access file will need to be constructed to give the PHP site access to the database.
+   8. An Access file will need to be constructed to give the PHP site access to the database.
       - This Access file should be named "Access" and requires login information to access the database.
-  6. Place the PHP files in the chosen web-directory with the Access file.
+   9. Place the PHP files in the chosen web-directory with the Access file.
-  7. Installation Should now be complete, the database is ready for data and the website is ready to be viewed.
+   10. Installation Should now be complete, the database is ready for data and the website is ready to be viewed.

 ## Equipment
   The traffic office database comes with a series of MySql Scripts and PHP scripts.